 Helen presents at the 16th International Summit on Sustainability in Santiago, Chile, January 2020.
-The panel focuses on urbanization and geologic vulnerability in California.
+The panel focuses on urbanization and geologic vulnerability in Northern California as a comparative case study.
 Also contributing are California Geological Survey scientists who analyze geologic hazards.
 The event is hosted by UC Chile Architecture, Urban Design, and Urban Studies.

 Helen teaches an advanced topics studio at the University of California, Los Angeles, as a visiting professor in Winter/Spring 2020.